-The project followed a structured approach consisting of the following steps:
+The project approach steps:

 - Conduct an in-depth analysis of the existing Waterfall web development environment to identify pain points and bottlenecks. - Collaborate with technical leads to define the requirements and goals for the Dev/Ops transition. - Design a customized Dev/Ops framework tailored to the specific needs of the US Army Corps of Engineers. - Implement the necessary infrastructure changes to support the new development environment. - Provide comprehensive training programs to familiarize the teams with Dev/Ops principles and practices. - Enhance the current communication of the team.